From nationally-known authorities on corporate governance to leading experts on risk management, the Assemblies

 Southern Methodist University

-The Certified Community Bank Director's Programs has been created to address all areas of bank directorship - from duties and responsibilities to the essentials of bank finance.
-The Certified Community Bank Director designation (CCBD) is a collaboration of and administered by the Independent Bankers Association of Texas (IBAT) and the SW Graduate School of Banking Foundation (SWGSB).
+The Certified Community Bank Director's Program has been created to address all areas of bank directorship - from duties and responsibilities to the essentials of bank finance.
+The Certified Community Bank Director designation (CCBD) is a collaboration of and administered by the Independent Bankers Association of Texas (IBAT) Education Foundation and the SW Graduate School of Banking Foundation (SWGSB).
 This certification covers not only the regulatory and fiduciary responsibilities of bank directors, but also board structures and processes.
 In addition, the program focuses on what makes boards and directors effective as well as what is expected of them by regulators, examiners and shareholders.

 The Certified Community Bank Director's Program offers two dynamic tracks: